michaelwwan/noise/README.md

 python noise_inference.py --model_path path/to/checkpoint.pt --img_foldername path/to/images --out_foldername path/to/output --total_well_area_in_pixels integer
 ```

+To test enviornment was set up correctly, please refer to section **Running Inference on Test Images**

 For the preferred method to perform inference, a params.json (see below for additional information) must be created by the user.
 A sample params.json is included for download above.

+## Running Inference on Test Images

+After completing the **Quickstart Guide** above, you can download the test_images folder and save it to your machine.
+This contain the following folders:

+1) images: Contains two test images, test_1.tif and test_2.tif that can be used to run the noise_inference script on, computing osteoclast counts, area, and individual areas per image.
+2) parameter_file: Contains the parameter_test_set.json that will be referenced when running the noise_inference script.
+The following is what the user needs to change to meet the needs of their machine.

+- "model_path": Change to be the path in which the noise_mh.pt model is stored.
+- "img_foldername": Change to be the path in which the test images are stored.
+- "out_foldername": Change to be the path where you want the output to be.
+- "ratio": **Do not change.**
+- "device": **Only change to cpu if you do not have CUDA capabiltites on your machine.**
+- "total_well_area_in_pixels": **Do not change.**

+The inference output should look as follows:

 ## Creating the Parameter File (params.json)